What is SIRO?

 If there’s one place where a fast and reliable broadband service is essential it’s the workplace.
-In a nutshell, a 1Gbps connection, in addition to the benefits mentioned above, offers business a more seamless collaborative experience and SIRO is aiming to transform regional Ireland by creating attractive locations for business investment.
+In a nutshell, a 2Gbps connection, in addition to the benefits mentioned above, offers businesses a more seamless collaborative experience and SIRO is aiming to transform regional Ireland by creating attractive locations for business investment.

 As SIRO itself puts it: "All over Ireland, sole traders, SMEs, start-ups and regional businesses can now collaborate, expand and grow without facing technological barriers."

-To put these speeds into context; a 1Gbps connection means a fast and reliable cloud service, crystal clear video conferencing and Zoom calls, a consistent service for payment card terminals, and lightning-quick file sharing capabilities among other things.
+To put these speeds into context; a 2Gbps connection means a super fast and reliable cloud service, crystal clear video conferencing and Zoom calls, a consistent service for payment card terminals, and lightning-quick file sharing capabilities among other things.

-SIRO is a wholesale broadband provider which is sold to households by retailers such as Vodafone, Sky and Digiweb, as well as regional providers such as Westnet, Carnsore, Rocket Broadband, Airwave and Kerry Broadband.
+SIRO is a wholesale broadband provider which is sold to households by retailers such as Vodafone, Sky, Virgin Media and Digiweb, as well as regional providers such as Westnet, Carnsore, Rocket Broadband, Airwave and Kerry Broadband.

 If SIRO isn’t available in your area yet, you can sign up here and as soon as your building is connectable you will be informed by SIRO.

-If you’d like to find out more about the specifics of SIRO’s service, check out their website here and if you’d like to know more about fibre broadband in general, check out our guide to fibre broadband.
+If you’d like to find out more about the specifics of SIRO’s service, check out their website here.